yhou-2003/BMC-CS-113.github.io/labs/Lab00.md

 ## Wrap up

-In the next lab we will 1) learn how to remotely access the lab machines, i.e. how to log into these machines from your own computer, and 2) write Java programs.
+In the next lab we will 1) learn how to remotely access the lab machines, i.e. how to log into these machines from your own computer, 2) how to configure your terminal, and 3) write Java programs.